The Key to Your Swing: Delving into Golf Club Shafts for Beginners

 When it comes to weight, think of it as the shaft’s body mass index.
 A chunkier shaft tends to keep the ball flight grounded with less spin—perfect for folks dreaming of precision.
 On the flip side, light shafts have a knack for launching that little white golf buddy into orbit.
 Players chasing that elusive extra yardage might favor the featherweight.
 But be careful; when the ball decisively hooks left, it might mean you need to recruit a heavier shaft to straighten things out (Golf).

-See also Golf Swing Weight Shift Guide
+See also Golf Driver Technique Guide

 Shaft Weight Effects on Performance